About Us

 Profile

-Ms. Adrianne Harrel currently serves as the Project Manager for Telemedicine Implementation at Texas Tech University Health Sciences Center El Paso.
-Originally from California, Ms. Harrel completed her Bachelor of Arts in Child Development, concentrating in Social and Community Settings at California State University Sacramento.
-Ms. Harrel developed a passion for working with children and adolescent programs while supervising a Rural Central California Grant for migrant children’s engagement and enrichment.
-In 2013 she relocated to Lubbock, Texas, where she subsequently completed her Master of Science degree in Clinical Rehabilitation Counseling at Texas Tech University Health Sciences Center.
-Ms. Harrel is an integral member of the El Paso Hub for the Texas Child Mental Health Care Consortium (TCMHCC).
-She brings over seven years of experience overseeing and expanding state and federal grants and programs from her contributions to the Department of Rural and Community Health at Texas Tech University Health Sciences Center in Lubbock, Texas.
-Ms. Harrel is excited to combine her interests in supporting the growth and development of children while incorporating technological advances in telemedicine in the Sun City.
+Adrianne Harrel serves as the project manager for telemedicine implementation at Texas Tech University Health Sciences Center El Paso.
+Originally from California, Harrel completed her Bachelor of Arts in child development, concentrating in social and community settings at California State University Sacramento.
+Harrel developed a passion for working with children and adolescent programs while supervising a rural Central California grant for migrant children engagement and enrichment.
+In 2013, she relocated to Lubbock, Texas, where she completed her Master of Science in clinical rehabilitation counseling at Texas Tech University Health Sciences Center.
+Harrel is an integral member of the El Paso Hub for the Texas Child Mental Health Care Consortium (TCMHCC).
+She brings over seven years of experience overseeing and expanding state and federal grants and programs from her contributions to the Department of Rural and Community Health at TTUHSC in Lubbock.
+Harrel is excited to combine her interests in supporting the growth and development of children while incorporating technological advances in telemedicine in El Paso.

 Contact Information